OBF/obf-docs/CODE_OF_CONDUCT.md

 To make clear what is expected, everyone participating in OBF activities is required to conform to the Code of Conduct.
 This Code of Conduct applies to all spaces managed by OBF including, but not limited to, events, email lists, and online forums such as GitHub, chat rooms, and Twitter.
 Event hosts are expected to assist with the enforcement of the Code of Conduct.

-The volunteer members designated and approved by the OBF Board are responsible for enforcing the Code of Conduct.
+The volunteer members designated and approved by the OBF Board will be responsible for enforcing the Code of Conduct.
 All reports will be reviewed by the Code of Conduct Committee and will be kept confidential.

 Until the dedicated committee and contact details are created, you can reach out to the following members of the OBF board: Bastian Greshake (email: ), Malvika Sharan (email: malvikasharan@gmail.com) and/or Yo Yehudi.